-Introducing a new series, Essential Men’s Styles.
-This first edition features the classic workhorse—dark blue jeans.
+Introducing the Essential Men’s Styles series.
+This first edition features the classic workhorse—dark wash jeans.

 Why is dark wash denim a men’s style essential?
 Mainly because of its versatility, durability and timelessness.

-It serves as the anchor for a myriad of outfit combinations.
-You can dress it down with a t-shirt or dress it up with a blazer.
-It’s appropriate for more casual workplaces and after work happy hours.
-Have an exciting date coming up?
+It’s also appropriate for more casual workplaces and after work happy hours.
+Maybe you have an exciting date coming up?
 Dark wash jeans is always a smart choice.

 Not to be mistaken for dark rinse denim, which is typically darker, almost appearing black.
 The “rinse” and “wash” refer specifically to the way the jeans are treated during the production process.